homothetyhk/CustomPoolInjector/README.md

 - Documentation for the above enums can be found at https://github.com/homothetyhk/HollowKnight.ItemChanger/blob/master/ItemChanger/Enums.cs
 Pools can be toggled from the CustomPoolInjector menu, located in the Connections page of the Randomizer 4 menu.

 NOTE: for most pools, only the IncludeItems, IncludeLocations, ExcludeVanilla fields are needed.
 ExcludeVanillaShopItems, ExcludeVanillaGrubfatherRewards, and ExcludeVanillaSeerRewards are necessary when the pool inserts shop/grubfather/seer locations which replace vanilla placements.
 ExcludeItems, ExcludeLocations, IncludeVanilla are necessary only when the pool is meant to be used with a conflicting pool active from which items or locations must be unrandomized.
 WARNING: due to the search method of ExcludeItems/ExcludeLocations, it will not remove items/locations which are not in their primary group, if multiple item groups are defined (such as with split groups).

+## Vanilla vs Preplaced
+In the usage above, an entry in IncludeVanilla tells the randomizer about the logical effect of something in the world, but does not result in any world changes.
+On the other hand, an entry in IncludePreplaced tells the randomizer to place an item at a specific location.